Royal Rumble (2013): Main event match

 The main event and fifth match on the card featured reigning WWE Champion CM Punk defending his title against The Rock.
 During the match, The Rock attempted to perform a Rock Bottom through the Spanish announce table on Punk, but the table collapsed beneath them.
 The Rock performed a Rock Bottom outside the ring, but Punk kicked out of a pin attempt.
 When The Rock attempted to perform a People's Elbow, the arena went dark and The Rock was attacked by an unknown entity, believed by the commentators to be The Shield (Dean Ambrose, Roman Reigns and Seth Rollins).
 When the lights came back on, the assailant(s) were nowhere to be found, and The Rock had been driven through the English announce table, allowing Punk to get the winning pin.
-As Punk celebrated with the title, WWE Chairman Vince McMahon came out and reminded Punk that if The Shield interfered (which while McMahon said he could not see it, he knew enough to realize what had happened) he would strip him of the title.
-Before he could however, The Rock said he wanted to take the title from Punk and told McMahon to instead restart the match.
+As Punk celebrated with the title, WWE Chairman Vince McMahon came out and reminded Punk that if The Shield interfered (which while McMahon said he could not see it, he knew enough to realize what had happened), he would strip him of the title.
+Before he could do so, The Rock said he wanted to take the title from Punk and told McMahon to instead restart the match.
 McMahon did so, and The Rock won the match with a Spinebuster followed by a second People's Elbow, winning the WWE Championship for the eighth time and ending Punk's historic reign at 434 days.